Step 3. Specify Account Settings

 Important |

 It is recommended that you check whether the selected IAM role has all the permissions required to perform the operation.
-If some permissions of the IAM role are missing, the restore operation will fail to complete successfully.
+If some permissions of the IAM role are missing, the restore operation may fail to complete successfully.
 To run the IAM role permission check, click Check Permissions and follow the instructions provided in section Checking IAM Role Permissions. |

-Specifying AWS Account
+Specifying AWS Account of AWS Organization

-- From the Organization drop-down list, choose the necessary organization identity — either an entire AWS Organization or a scope of organizational units.
+- From the Organization drop-down list, choose the necessary organization identity — either an entire AWS Organization or a limited scope of organizational units.

 For an organization or a scope of organizational units to be displayed in the list of available identities, it must be added to Veeam Backup for AWS as described in section Managing AWS Organizations.